reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 Note that we are removing the `default export` statement before the `function Board() {` and adding it before our `function Game() {` defition.
-This tells our `index.tsx` file to use the Game component as the top level component instead of our Board component.
+This tells our `index.js` file to use the Game component as the top level component instead of our Board component.
 The additional `div`s returned by the Game component are making room for the game information we'll add next to the board later.

 Next, we'll add state varilbes to track which player is next, and the history of moves in the game.
 While we're at it we'll add a varible to cacluate the current squares based on the most recent entry in the `history` state varible.
 Next, we'll create a `handlePlay` function inside the Game component that will be called by the Board component to update the game.
 Lastly, we'll pass the `xIsNext`, `currentSquares` and `handlePlay` as props to the Board component: